What are medically tailored meals (MTMs)?

 Although there are many traditional meal delivery services as well as nonprofit organizations that provide meals for their communities and help combat food insecurity, many of these meals aren’t truly “medically tailored” meal delivery services.
 Most of these meal plans are not designed by Registered Dietitian Nutritionists who ensure they meet the recommended nutritional values and targets for specific chronic conditions.
 Nor do these organizations offer assistance and support for patients as they transition into a new nutritional lifestyle.

 ModifyHealth’s team of dietitians and chefs work together to design meal plans based on the latest clinical evidence related to nutrition for chronic diseases.
-Our meals are designed to include ingredients that are immensely beneficial for different chronic conditions so that you don’t have to guess what will help improve your chronic illness.
+Our meals are designed to include ingredients that are immensely beneficial for different chronic conditions so that you don’t have to guess what will help improve your chronic condition.
 With convenient, nutrient-dense meals designed by Registered Dietitian Nutritionists and delivered right to your door, you can expect to reap the many benefits of MTMs.

 We work with healthcare providers and systems across the country to provide a turnkey solution that they can confidently offer to their patients based on their specific chronic disease, including, but not limited to, metabolic syndrome, diabetes, hypertension, heart disease, non-alcoholic fatty liver disease (NAFLD), irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) and obesity.